slowernews/wisdom-tldr/README.md

 <!--
 Nietszche says to measure one's strength by the number of parasites one can support.

+> *'Pay attention to negative cues: what should have happened but did not.'*

 It is possible to view this as an isolated event or a trend.
 -->